TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Evaluation Results

 \subsection{RQ2: Contributions of \ours’s Components}

+To address RQ2, we first remove each component from the full \ours system to perform an ablation study on \repocod{}.
+Removing the THM (\ours{}$_{\text{-THM}}$) provides the agent with full target test suite instead of the selected subset; removing the tailored toolset (\ours{}$_{\text{-APIs}}$) limits the agent to the SpecRover toolset; and removing the RRW (\ours{}$_{\text{-RRW}}$) applies naive refinement given test feedback if test execution fails.
 Table~\ref{table:ablation} reports the Pass@1, average token consumptions, and the number of API calls on \repocod.
-Across all cases, removing any component results in a clear decline in Pass@1, as detailed below.
+Across all cases, removing any component results in a clear decline in Pass@1.